Please note that by continuing to use this site you consent to the terms of our

 The Computers page (below) provides a row of statistics along the top, such as computers with faults or in need of updates.
 Below this is a list of individual devices, with a status summary for each one.
 You can mark a computer for further attention by clicking its flag icon here.
 Clicking on the arrowhead icon for a device displays a detailed information panel.
 This shows information such as OS version, connector version, definitions version, internal and external IP addresses, and date and time last seen.
 The computer list can be filtered by any of the above parameters.

 Within the details of any individual computer is a link to Device Trajectory (shown in the screenshot below).
-This displays detection events by date (the row of red dots along the top of the page).
+This displays detection events by date (shown as red dots in the calendar section at the top of the page).
 The page provides a very detailed view of each event, using a timeline to show the order of the stages.
 There is a wealth of information here to assist with the investigation of an attack, including system processes involved, hashes of suspicious files, IP addresses accessed, and much more.
 Right-clicking on a process name in the System column opens a context menu with numerous options, including a summary of detections or a complete report from VirusTotal.
 There is also the option Investigate in Cisco Threat Response.
 This opens a separate console, which lets you explore the nature of the threat and the impact it has had on your network.

 The Endpoint Isolation feature has to be enabled in the relevant policy before it can be used.
 It allows you to block all incoming and outgoing network traffic on a computer (with the exception of management-console communications).
 This lets you investigate a potential threat safely.